spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 (this is the default setting), if your corpus documents are in plain text, you should choose `text_import:parse` instead.

-`import.document_element` specifies the XML element representing one text document.
-Text-level annotations will be made on this element.
-If your input is anything else than XML you won't have to change this setting.
-In this case a default `text` root element will be created automatically.
+`import.document_annotation` specifies the annotation representing one text document.
+Any text-level annotations will be attached to this annotation.
+For XML input this refers to an XML element.
+For plain text input a default `text` root annotation will be created automatically and you won't have to change this setting.

 **TODO**
 - xml importer options: